drcloud/arx.rs/README.md

 simple specification of a task to run, in terms of commands, URLs and source code to checkout.

+Arx accepts YAML or JSON format documents that describe a task and its dependencies.
 The Arx format is simple:

 ```yaml
 code: